 Combination of ube and coconut is just so good I decided not to use heavy cream instead.
 When you cook the ice cream mixture, make sure it’s over low to medium heat.
 DO NOT EVER LET IT COMES TO A BOIL!
 This will “break” the coconut and make it frothy

-4. Chill the mixture
+4. Chill the mixture before churning

 I like to chill the ice cream mixture after that for until the next day because it churns so much better

-Our summer is just not the same without an addition of this creamy ube coconut ice cream.
+Our summer is just not the same without the addition of this creamy ube coconut ice cream.
 The mild taste of ube is just enough to let you know that hey..I’m here! without overwhelming your ube coconut ice cream experience!

 Ube Coconut Ice Cream (with Ube Crinkle Cookies)